Spicy Black Beans with Cilantro

 Historical Notes for this Recipe:

 The Slow Cooker version of these black beans was first posted in 2006 and updated in 2012.
-The post was updated in September 2020 with slow cooker and Instant Pot instructions.
+The post was updated in September 2020 with slow cooker and Instant Pot instructions, and it was last updated with more information in 2023.

 The perfect side dish for tacos, enchiladas, or any southwest inspired meal!
 They come together quickly and easily, and I love how flavorful and delicious they are!